jignesht24/Aspnetcore/CustomFormatter/ReadMe.md

     }
 }

 Once the model is created from the request data, we need to assign this model to Result property of binding context using ModelBindingResult.Success method.
 This method representing a successful model binding operation.
-Same as Success Method, It has also method name ìFailedî it represent a fail model binding operation.
+Same as Success Method, It has also method name ‚ÄúFailed‚Äù it represent a fail model binding operation.

 Now, the next step is to register Model binder.
 We have two ways to register Model binder:
 Using ModelBinder attribute